sstok/contributing/Communication.md

 Tickets
 -------

  * People assign themselves to tickets.
-When in doubt, do not assign a ticket to someone.
+When in doubt, don't assign a ticket to someone.
  * Issues (not feature requests) with no feedback from the reporter for two weeks are automatically closed.
  * Tickets